 Finally, lets watch again an eastern grey squirrel being intimidated by a close camera approach!

 Squirrels will eat almost anything!
-They have a strong preference for unprocessed nuts and fruits, but they will need small amounts of animal food such as smaller rodents and insects from time to time.
+They have a strong preference for unprocessed nuts and fruits, but they may also eat small amounts of animal food such as smaller rodents and insects from time to time.